philion/tansible/README.md

 * continue
 * quit

 Based on a textual TCSS file, the user will be able to modify the display and layout of the TUI.
-Further the TUI is designed to be reactive and to downgrade gracefully for older terminals. `tansible` is intended to operate over ssh, take advantage of modern terminal capabilities and still work well when all you have an actual console connection.
+The TUI is designed to be reactive and to downgrade gracefully for older terminals. `tansible` is intended to operate over ssh, take advantage of modern terminal capabilities and still work well when all you have an actual console connection.

 ## Alternatives